-- A 100% refund of tuition and all fees will be made if a class is cancelled by the College. - 2.
-A 100% refund of tuition and course fees will be made if you drop a class online or in the Richard J. Pappas Student Services Center on the Napier Avenue Campus or in Student Services on the Bertrand Crossing Campus or South Haven Campus before the end of late registration.
-Drop dates are published in class schedules. - 3.
-For classes withdrawn after last day to drop, no refund of tuition or fees will be approved.
-Students with special situations may file a formal tuition refund appeal, available through the Records Office, to be considered for approval of refund or credit.
+- A 100% refund of tuition and all fees will be made if a class is cancelled by the College. - A 100% refund of tuition and course fees will be made if a class is dropped by the student within the published drop dates. - For classes withdrawn after the published drop dates have passed, no refund of tuition or fees will be approved.
+Students with extenuating situations may file a formal tuition appeal, available at any campus student services area.